cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 ## Prologue

 As most software, mdcms envolves with time.
-You may want to upgrade mdcms to receive new features or bug fix.
+You may want to upgrade mdcms to receive new features or bug fixes.
 This guide demonstrates the process, explaining the rationale as well.

 ## Synopsis